eamonne/ghostwriter/README.md

 * Try out the new OpenAI responses API
 * See if we can incorporate MCP (Model Context Protocol)
   * Maybe a proxy to a cloud hosted thing?
+* Allow non-tool-use responses to either be ignored or for regular text to be turned into keyboard (draw_text) tool

 ## References
 * Generally pulled resources from [Awesome reMarkable](https://github.com/reHackable/awesome-reMarkable)